 Skip to content

-Make a PDF from PNG images on Windows with Print to PDF.
-Combine mockups and scans into one document.
+Make a PDF from PNG images on Windows with Print to PDF, then compress if SharePoint rejects the file.
+Resize sources first for screen-only sharing.

 By Petr Samokhin

-A sprint review leaves fourteen PNG screens in a folder.
-The stakeholder portal wants one PDF.
-Scanned forms saved as PNG from a phone camera app need the same merge step before upload.
-One PDF beats a zip of images for page order and single-field uploads.
-PNG keeps UI text sharp; merging alone does not reduce size.
-Resize sources or compress the PDF after merge when SharePoint or email caps megabytes.
+After a review meeting you may have fourteen PNG screens in a folder.
+The client portal wants one PDF.
+One PDF beats a zip for page order and single-field uploads.
+Merging alone does not reduce Retina mockups.
+Cap width before print, or compress the PDF after.

 When one PDF beats many PNG files